aaronshaver/driver-destination-optimizer/README.md

 * In reality, address verification is a difficult problem and kind of a science unto itself.
 I didn't bother building a complex object for addresses, just did a tiny simulation of extracting a street name from an address in Destination.get_street_name() to hint at the complexity involved.
-* I thought about abstracting "street name" into its own class but it felt like over-engineering.
+Likewise,I thought about abstracting "street name" into its own class but it felt like over-engineering.
 If we expected to do much more complex logic with it, an argument could be made and refactoring done in the future.
 * If we wanted to scale this app up (e.g. to millions of destinations and